Nolan Ryan: Early life

 Ryan joined Alvin Little League Baseball when he was nine, made the all-star team when he was 11 and 12, and pitched the first no-hitter of his life a few years later.
 Ryan also played various positions besides pitcher.
 In junior high school, Ryan could throw a softball over 100 yards.
 After ninth grade, Ryan quit playing football after a tackle and fumble caused by future NFL running back Norm Bulaich made him decide to focus on baseball.

 Ryan played baseball for Coach Jim Watson at Alvin High School for all of his high school career.
-Ryan held the school's single game strikeout record for 44 years, striking out 21 hitters in a 7-inning game.
-The record was eventually tied by Alvin High School pitchers Aaron Stewart and Josh Land in the same week in 2009.
+Ryan held the school's single game strikeout record for 44 years, striking out 21 hitters in a seven-inning game.
+The record was tied by Alvin High School pitchers Aaron Stewart and Josh Land in the same week in 2009.
 In 1963, at an Alvin High School game at Clear Creek High School in League City, Texas, Red Murff, a scout for the New York Mets, first noticed sophomore pitcher Ryan.
 Coach Watson recounted to Murff that some opponents refused to bat against Ryan and how his hard pitches would sometimes break bones in his catchers' hands.
 In his subsequent report to the Mets, Murff stated that Ryan had "the best arm I've seen in my life."
-The Mets later drafted Ryan.
 As a senior in 1965, Ryan had a 19–3 record and led the Alvin Yellow Jackets to the Texas high school state finals.
 Ryan pitched in 27 games, with 20 starts.
 He had 12 complete games, with 211 strikeouts and 61 walks.

 Professional career

 Draft and minor leagues

-In 1965, after graduating from Alvin, Ryan was drafted by the New York Mets in the 12th round of the 1965 Major League Baseball draft, with the 295th overall pick.
-Ryan signed with the Mets and immediately pitched for the Marion Mets in the Appalachian League and for the Mets team in the Florida Instructional League.
-Overall, he was 6–9 in 1965 with a 4.33 ERA and 150 strikeouts in 120 innings.
+After he graduated from Alvin, the New York Mets selected Ryan in the 12th round, with the 295th overall pick, of the 1965 Major League Baseball draft.
+Ryan signed with the Mets and pitched for the Marion Mets in the Appalachian League and for the Mets team in the Florida Instructional League.
+Overall, he was 6–9 in 1965 with a 4.33 earned run average (ERA) and 150 strikeouts in 120 innings.
 In 1966, Ryan pitched for the Class A Greenville Mets of the Western Carolinas League, where he went 17–2 with a 2.51 ERA and 272 strikeouts in 183 innings.
 He was then promoted to the Class AA Williamsport Mets of the Eastern League, where he was 0–2 with a 0.95 ERA, striking out 35 batters in 19 innings.
 Overall, Ryan had 307 strikeouts in 202 minor league innings in 1966, earning a late-season call-up to the New York Mets.
 In 1967, Ryan pitched three games in relief for the Class AAA Jacksonville Suns, started one game for the Class A Winter Haven Mets and pitched eight games for the Mets team in the Florida Instructional League.
 In 34 total innings, Ryan had 54 strikeouts in 1967.